omakoto/omakoto.github.io/mvv/README.md

 - [ ] Support loading a *.mid file
   - [X] Support self-created mid files
   - [ ] Support other mid files
-- [ ] Constant scroll speed regardless of FPS
+- [X] Constant scroll speed regardless of FPS
+  - It should be mostly fixed with double-buffering now, as long as updating the hidden buffer finishes within 16 ms.